dgparent/Second-Brain-Foundation/docs/08-archive/decisions/strategic-decision-framework.md

 **Option A:** Desktop app is the goal, everything else is distraction
 - → I'll help you validate demand and restructure partner deal
-- → We abandon Scenario D (plugin) entirely
+- → We abandon Scenario D (module) entirely
 - → We focus on pre-sales and market validation

-**Option B:** I'm willing to accept plugin as THE product
+**Option B:** I'm willing to accept module as THE product
 - → I'll help you commit fully to Obsidian ecosystem
 - → We optimize Scenario D for maximum success
 - → We abandon native app dream (for now)

 **Option C:** I need to validate before deciding
 - → I'll help you run 4-week validation experiment
-- → We test both plugin AND desktop app demand
+- → We test both module AND desktop app demand
 - → We pick path based on data, not fear

 **Option D:** I'm not ready to build anything yet